LucasJezap/GameOfLife/README.md

 #### 3. Tumbler Pattern
 This pattern is generated in a random place on the grid.
 ![Tumbler](tumbler.PNG)

 ## Controls
 ### Enter - start the game, change pattern
 ### Shift - allow boundary neighbours, disallow boundary neighbours
 ### Escape - close the game

+## Start the game
+The player might start the game by pressing Enter once.

+## Switching between patterns
+The player can switch between patterns at any time.
+Pressing Enter while the game is on results in game being
+stopped and initial pattern being switched to the next one.

+Pattern list: Random -> The Queen Bee Shuttle -> Tumbler -> Random -> ...

+## Boundary neighbours
+lol